jumf2222/jumf2222/README.md

 ## Hi there, I'm Julian! 👋🏽

-I'm a Computer Science student at the University of Toronto, passionate about high performance computing, game and web development.
+I'm a Computer Science graduate from the University of Toronto, passionate about media processing, game and web development.

-- :zap: Excited to graduate this June, seeking full-time SWE opportunities
+- ⚡ Excited to graduate this June, seeking full-time SWE opportunities
-- :hammer: Making online registration simple for thousands of dancers at Cayendo
+- 🔨 Previously at eduTechnoz and Cayendo
-- :movie_camera: Watching Suits on Netflix
+- ⚽ Building an AI camera for automated soccer recording and statistical analysis
-- :mailbox_with_mail: The best way to get in touch is by <a href="mailto:jumf2222@gmail.com">emailing</a> me, or by <a href="https://www.linkedin.com/in/julian-de-rushe/" target="_blank">direct message</a>
+- 📬 The best way to get in touch is by <a href="mailto:jumf2222@gmail.com">emailing</a> me, or by <a href="https://www.linkedin.com/in/julian-de-rushe/" target="_blank">direct message</a>